KiraYamato94/LasMonjas/README.md

 [Lunastellia](https://github.com/Lunastellia/Challenger-Among-Us) - Original idea for Hunter\
 [Maartii](https://github.com/Maartii) - Original idea for Jester (Joker)\
 [Cheep](https://cheep-yt.com/home.php) - Original idea for Capture the Flag mod\
-[Allul](https://github.com/KiraYamato94/LasMonjas) - Coded the gamemodes, custom map, Bomberman, Bounty Hunter, Trapper, Yinyanger, Challenger, Treasure Hunter, Devourer, Performer, Blind, Coward, Medusa and some more that weren't original ideas\
+[Allul](https://github.com/KiraYamato94/LasMonjas) - Coded the gamemodes, custom map, Bomberman, Medusa, Hypnotist, Bounty Hunter, Trapper, Yinyanger, Challenger, Ninja, Berserker, Treasure Hunter, Devourer, Puppeteer, Coward, Performer, Blind, and some more that weren't original ideas\
 [Sensei](https://github.com/TheCollectionMod) - Made button sprites, custom map sprite and some hats\
 [xxomega77](https://github.com/xxomega77xx/HatPack) - Adapted Custom Hats System\
-[AlexejheroYTB](https://github.com/AlexejheroYTB) - Made Submerged compatible with Las Monjas.
+[AlexejheroYTB](https://github.com/AlexejheroYTB) - Made Submerged compatible with Las Monjas\
+[Eisbison](https://github.com/Eisbison) - Original idea for Night Vision cameras\
+[Pandraghon](https://github.com/Pandraghon) - Original idea for the Better Reactor, Comms and Oxygen sabotage\
+[eDonnes124](https://github.com/eDonnes124) - Original idea for Drunk (Pro)\
+[Dolly1016](https://github.com/Dolly1016) - Original idea for Sniper (Archer), Empiric (Poisoner), Alien (Bat), Necromancer and Trapper (Engineer)

 -----------------------

 # Known Bugs
 - On the custom map, you can see player names and do some tasks across the walls (this is a vanilla game bug)
-- Sometimes when playing with modifiers, people can get a modifier as a primary role
 - Players can see their head off the map on Horse mode on some walls (this is a vanilla game bug)